saveweb/dokuwiki-dumper/README.md

 Import `attic` and `meta` dirs if you need the old revisions **content** of the page.
 Import `media` dir if you need the media files.

-`dumpMeta` dir is only used by `dokuWikiScraper`, you can ignore it.
+`dumpMeta` dir is only used by `dokuWikiDumper`, you can ignore it.

 ## Information